zchyde/brooklinebooksmith.com/_drafts/i-want-it-several.md

 ---

 This week when I was shelving, I watched a toddler gather several copies of Sandra Boynton's[ *Eek!
-Halloween!*](http://www.brooklinebooksmith-shop.com/book/9780761193005)and solemnly carry them across the children's department to the round table, where her mother was waiting.
+Halloween!*](http://www.brooklinebooksmith-shop.com/book/9780761193005) band solemnly carry them across the children's department to the round table, where her mother was waiting.

 "We can read these–Oh, I see you got the same book twice," she said.
 (If you're this customer, by the way–your baby is great.)